Ministry Profile: How Your Personality Fits

 The following links will take you to our affiliate stores.
 We do not claim total endorsement of everything on these sites but include these resources to help you understand the various approaches to looking at our personalities.

-Tim LaHaye, in Spirit-Controlled Temperaments and Florence Littauer in Personality Plus both go with the categorization of Sanguine, Choleric, Melancholy, and Phlegmatic. |
+Tim LaHaye, in Spirit-Controlled Temperaments also goes with the categorization of Sanguine, Choleric, Melancholy, and Phlegmatic.

-The Institute for Motivational Living Inc. offers The DISC System -- D - Dominant Driver; I - Influencing Inspiring; S - Steady Stable; C - Compliant Correct.
-You can find information about the DISC at their website by clicking on the link above. |
+Robert A Rohm Ph.D., in Positive Personality Profiles looks at the DISC Personality System -- D - Dominant Driver; I - Influencing Inspiring; S - Steady Stable; C - Compliant Correct.

-Gary Smalley and John Trent in their book The Two Sides of Love say there are Otters, Lions, Beavers, and Golden Retrievers. |
+Gary Smalley and John Trent in their book The Two Sides of Love say there are Otters, Lions, Beavers, and Golden Retrievers.

 For a secular approach, look at the Merrill-Reid Social Styles which you can read about in their book Personal Styles and Effective Performance, expanded upon by Bolton & Bolton in Social Style/Management Style.
-They use the terms Expressive, Driving, Analytical, and Amiable. |
+They use the terms Expressive, Driving, Analytical, and Amiable.

-fits into your ministry profile in the book,
+Learn more about how your personality fits into your ministry profile in the book:

-Finding Your Best Fit in Ministry.
+Finding Your Best Fit in Ministry